elkaabahanane/Brief-Ecom-NodeJs/README.md

-# Brief-Ecom-NodeJs by Sara El Hamel and Hanabe Kaaba
+# Brief-Ecom-NodeJs by Sara El Hamel and Hanane Kaaba

 instructions to use gestion app: